slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 ## Purpose

-BroadcastTemplateBlock represents a single slot inside a schedule template.
+ScheduleTemplateBlock represents a single slot inside a schedule template.
 It can point to a series, a movie block, a themed block ("Action Hour"), or another rule.
 This is planning-time logic that defines when content should be played and what rules should be used to select that content.

 ## Core model / scope

-BroadcastTemplateBlock enables:
+ScheduleTemplateBlock enables:

 - Time-based programming structure (e.g., "6:00 AM - 12:00 PM: Morning News")
 - Content selection rules for each time period